-Fingertip Pulse Oximeters for Home and Clinics
+Fingertip Pulse Oximeters for Clinics and Home use

 Pulse Oximeters determine arterial oxygen saturation SpO2 in haemoglobin proteins in the blood.
 Pulse oximeters are practical health monitors for people suffering with respiratory problems, such as chronic obstructive pulmonary disease (COPD), bronchial asthma, heart failure and other chronic illnesses, lung disorders and heart conditions.
 Pulse oximeters can be especially helpful for regular monitoring of oxygen levels during respiratory infections, such as pneumonia as well as at times of increased risk of seasonal respiratory infections, widespread epidemics, or pandemics.